tarwn/lessthandot-hugo/blogs/content/posts/2011-06-02-my-high-standards-for-software.md

 When an application doesn't provide me with a meaningful error message I am left wondering if the application even knows why it failed.
 I immediately call into question the stability of the application, because if it doesn't know why it failed then it is also likely it didn't leave things in a good state (returning to the atomicity point).
 So, like the end user above, I know I have something that I might have to clean up after, but I have no clue what went wrong and no way to request assistance.

 <div style="text-align: center; color: #c04623; margin: .5em; font-size: 1.25em;">
-  “Hi, I got the error 'We are sorry, the system had a general error', what do I do next?
-Is my data still good?”
+  "Hi, I got the error 'We are sorry, the system had a general error', what do I do next?
+Is my data still good?"
 </div>

 I have no idea what that partially complete task has done to the stability of my systems, so it's possible it has just caused problems elsewhere in my environment and I now need to waste my time trying to reproduce the error, not just to get the task done, but also to determine what else has been broken.